fridays/next-routes/README.md

 - `name` - Route name
 - `pattern` - Route pattern (like express, see [path-to-regexp](https://github.com/pillarjs/path-to-regexp))
 - `page` - Page inside `./pages` to be rendered
+- `meta` - Additional meta data for the Route

 The page component receives the matched URL parameters merged into `query`